 Security and disaster recovery

 The No. 1 feature to look for in a document management system is security.
 The last thing you want is to digitally file all your documents and then suffer a data breach.
-Look for software that places high emphasis on protecting your information.
+Look for software that places a high emphasis on protecting your information.

 “Find a solution with a security plan that is established, yet flexible when needed,” said Weitz.
 “If you are [in] a heavily regulated industry such as finance or medical, you need security as a top priority.
 This looks like having the option to extend access to certain employees or groups.”